apache/spark/docs/sql-programming-guide.md

 teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")

 # Alternatively, a SchemaRDD can be created for a JSON dataset represented by
-# a RDD[String] storing one JSON object per string.
+# an RDD[String] storing one JSON object per string.
 anotherPeopleRDD = sc.parallelize([
   '{"name":"Yin","address":{"city":"Columbus","state":"Ohio"}}'])
 anotherPeople = sqlContext.jsonRDD(anotherPeopleRDD)